The City of Brass (novel): Reception

-The novel was listed in Best Books of the Year by multiple media outlets, such as Library Journal, Vulture.com, The Verge and SyfyWire.
-In a review in The New York Times, columnist Suzanne Joinson says "it's clear that Chakraborty has great fun alluding to these tales," and continues "most enjoyable is the gusto with which everything is thrown into her story, from massacres to zombies to djinns."
-A review by Paul Di Filippo in Locus compares the novel with One Thousand and One Nights in terms of its imagery and storylines, and summarizes by writing "with its blend of royal politesse, djinnish magic, human loves and fears, and Middle Eastern Machiavellianism, The City of Brass offers pleasures worthy of Scheherazade."
+The novel was listed in Best Books of the Year by multiple media outlets, such as Library Journal, Vulture, The Verge and SyfyWire.
+In a review in The New York Times, columnist Suzanne Joinson said "it's clear that Chakraborty has great fun alluding to these tales," and continues "most enjoyable is the gusto with which everything is thrown into her story, from massacres to zombies to djinns."
+A review by Paul Di Filippo in Locus compared the novel with One Thousand and One Nights in terms of its imagery and storylines, and summarizes by writing "with its blend of royal politesse, djinnish magic, human loves and fears, and Middle Eastern Machiavellianism, The City of Brass offers pleasures worthy of Scheherazade."
 Mahvesh Murad writes at Tor.com, "to most (western?) readers whose only experience of the djinn is Disney, The City of Brass is going to be a lush, entertaining fable inspired by Middle Eastern and Islamic folklore that has just enough familiar elements to not be considering worrying alien, and yet is exotic enough to thrill and entice and tick off diversity boxes in the right way."

+Awards

 The City of Brass was a finalist for several science fiction and fantasy awards, including the Crawford Award, Locus Award, British Fantasy Award, World Fantasy Award, and won the Booknest.eu award for best Debut Novel.
 Chakraborty narrowly missed the final ballot for the John W. Campbell award by a single vote.

+Adaption

+As of 2020, the series had been optioned by Edgar Wright's, Nira Park's, Joe Cornish's and Rachael Prior's production company Complete Fiction, for the streaming service Netflix.